 Warhol, Tint, and Ombre allow you to paint on or erase off the effect in specific areas of your photo with the Paint tool tool.
 Click the paintbrush icon to open the Paint palette.
 To paint a spot of green, check the Reverse effect checkbox and brush on green where you want it.

-You can’t celebrate St Patty’s Day without shamrocks, right?
+You can’t celebrate St Paddy’s Day without shamrocks, right?
 Find them in the Overlays tab under the Symbols set in the General group.

 And don’t forget to check out the great Spring Bling swatches we’ve got for you in Collage.
 Use them as festive backgrounds in your cells, then click Edit in the top toolbar to add graphics and text for simple St. Patrick’s day designs.